YassineOuicha/N2JSoft/README.md

 To do : implement a snackbar to inform user of error instead of printing errors

 To do: i  need to handle errors for backend so i can now what error exactly happened

+pagination pageSize options limited for 5 as requested